 can be found on the Novitas-Solutions website.
 If any claims included in the edits are denied an educational call will be provided.

-The TPE sampling start is based on the billing submission date.
+The initial round TPE sampling start is based on the billing submission date.
 Subsequent TPE rounds are based on dates of service as they pertain to previous round education.

 The process for appealing claim determinations remains the same.
-For specific information related to the appeals process, please visit our Appeals Center (
+For specific information related to the appeals process, please visit our Appeals Center (JH